Featured in...

 These groups might be able to help you get the CCJ set aside.
 They will also assist you with finding legal aid for dealing with CCJs.

-How do I find details of my CCJ?
+How do I find the details?

 You can find details of a CCJ issued against you by searching the register of judgments.
 Each search of this register will cost a small fee between £6 and £10.